mateiandrei27/Retail-Sales-Analysis/README.md

 ---

+## Business Impact
+The analysis highlights several opportunities to improve business performance:

+- Revenue can be increased by focusing on top-performing products through targeted promotions and upselling strategies.
+- Customer retention strategies can be developed for high-value clients who generate a significant portion of total revenue.
+- Marketing efforts should focus more on product categories and customer behavior rather than gender, as gender distribution is balanced.
+- Sales patterns across time suggest opportunities for optimizing staffing and promotional campaigns during peak and low periods.

+---

 ## 8. Limitations & Future Work
 - Data is historical (2022–2023), not real-time.
 - Lacks geographical segmentation (cannot assess regional performance).